-Over a period of six years, the average net price paid by all freshmen at Concord University has remained about the same, shifting by an average of 1.0% per year.
+Over a period of six years, the average net price paid by all freshmen at Concord University has decreased by an average of 1.0% per year.
 This means that despite total costs rising at an average annual rate of 2.5% the average aid given to freshmen has increased at a faster rate.

-An overall average net price of $12,345 puts Concord University below the national average of $19,790.
+An overall average net price of $11,887 puts Concord University well below the national average of $20,398.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?